der-scheme/foscam_control/README.md

 ## Known Issues
 * For streaming, the script will not go through a proxy, but will rather connect to the camera directly.
 * Currently, only keyboard control is supported.
 There are no immediate plans for the addition of other control methods.

+# Disclaimer
+This is an independent project.
+We are not affiliated with Foscam in any way.